ovh/docs/pages/web/hosting/sql_overquota_database/guide.en-ie.md

 #### 1.1 - Connect to the database via phpMyAdmin

-Retrieve the password for accessing your database directly in your website’s configuration file.
+Retrieve the password for accessing your database directly from your website’s configuration file.
 Perform this action using the **step 1** in our guide to [changing a database password](https://docs.ovh.com/ie/en/hosting/change-password-database/).

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and select `Web Cloud`{.action} in the navigation bar at the top of the screen.
-Click on `Hosting plans`{.action} then choose the web hosting plan associated with your OVHcloud shared database.
+Click on `Hosting plans`{.action} and choose the web hosting plan associated with your OVHcloud shared database.
 Next, go to the `Databases`{.action} tab.

 ![phpMyAdmin Access](images/pma_access.png){.thumbnail}